andcut/snakecult-site/content/posts/EB-tylor-bullroarer-diffusion.md

 * A tidy **material index** of ritual ideas in motion.
 * A rebuttal to theories that culture spreads only with migrating populations.
-* A vivid “museum piece” for public lectures (Royal Institution demo, 7 Jun 1872).
+* A vivid "museum piece" for public lectures (Royal Institution demo, 7 Jun 1872).

 ---